gnosischain/reth_gnosis/README.md

 ./scripts/setup-chiado.sh --clear
 ```

+> **Note**: If the above script fails for any given reason (such as SSH disconnect, background PID killed, etc.), you have to re-run it mandatorily passing the --clear flag.
+This is because, if the db isn't initialized properly (i.e. the full import pipeline didn't run), the node cannot sync.

 ### Running the node

 After setting up the node, you can run it by running the following command: